freelawproject/disclosure-extractor/README.rst

 Quickstart
 ===========

-Below is an example output from Justice Alito's abbreviated output from his 2011 disclosure, followed by the output in table format with calculations.
+Below is an example output from Justice Alitos' abbreviated output from his 2011 disclosure, followed by the output in table format with calculations.

+The main function process_financial_document accepts a url, filepath, or PDF as bytes.

 ::